jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 In cases where the YARN cluster is configured for high availability, then the `--EnterpriseGatewayApp.alt_yarn_endpoint` command line option or the `EG_ALT_YARN_ENDPOINT` environment variable should also be defined.
 When set, the underlying `yarn-api-client` library will choose the active Resource Manager between the two.

+In cases where the YARN cluster is configured for high availability, then the `--EnterpriseGatewayApp.alt_yarn_endpoint` command line option or the `EG_ALT_YARN_ENDPOINT` environment variable should also be defined.
+When set, the underlying `yarn-api-client` library will choose the active Resource Manager between the two.

 Note: If Enterprise Gateway is running on an edge node of the YARN cluster and has a valid `yarn-site.xml` file in HADOOP_CONF_DIR, neither of these values are required (default = None).
 In such cases, the `yarn-api-client` library will choose the active Resource Manager from the configuration files.

 See [Enabling YARN Cluster Mode Support](kernel-yarn-cluster-mode.html#enabling-yarn-cluster-mode-support) for details.